Admission to the bar in the United States

-Admission to the bar in the United States is the granting of permission by a particular court system to a lawyer to practice law in the jurisdiction and before those courts.
-Each U.S. state and similar jurisdiction (e.g. territories under federal control) has its own court system and sets its own rules for bar admission, which can lead to different admission standards among states.
-In most cases, a person is "admitted" or "called" to the bar of the highest court in the jurisdiction and is thereby authorized to practice law in the jurisdiction.
-Federal courts, although often overlapping in admission standards with states, set their own requirements for practice in each of those courts.
+In the United States, admission to the bar is the granting of permission by a particular court system to a lawyer to practice law in the jurisdiction.
+Each U.S. state and jurisdiction (e.g. territories under federal control) has its own court system and sets its own rules and standards for bar admission.
+In most cases, a person is admitted or called to the bar of the highest court in the jurisdiction and is thereby authorized to practice law in the jurisdiction.
+Federal courts, although often overlapping in admission requirements with states, include additional steps for admission.

-Typically, lawyers seeking admission to the bar of one of the U.S. states must earn a Juris Doctor degree from a law school approved by the jurisdiction, pass a bar exam administered by the regulating authority of that jurisdiction, pass a professional responsibility examination, and undergo a character and fitness evaluation.
-However, there are exceptions to each of these requirements.
+Typically, lawyers seeking admission to the bar of one of the U.S. states must earn a Juris Doctor degree from a law school approved by the jurisdiction, pass a bar exam and professional responsibility examination, and undergo a character and fitness evaluation, with some exceptions to each requirement.

-A lawyer who is admitted in one state is not automatically allowed to practice in any other.
-Some states have reciprocal agreements that allow attorneys from other states to practice without sitting for another full bar exam; such arrangements differ significantly among states and among federal courts.
+A lawyer admitted in one state is not automatically allowed to practice in any other.
+Some states have reciprocal agreements that allow attorneys from other states to practice without sitting for another's bar exam.

 Terminology

-The use of the term "bar" to mean "the whole body of lawyers, the legal profession" comes ultimately from English custom.
-In the early 16th century, a railing divided the hall in the Inns of Court, with students occupying the body of the hall and readers or Benchers on the other side.
+The use of the term bar comes from English custom.
+In the early 16th century, a railing divided the hall in the Inns of Court, with students occupying the body of the hall and readers or benchers on the other side.
 Students who officially became lawyers were "called to the bar", crossing the symbolic physical barrier and thus "admitted to the bar".
-Later, this was popularly assumed to mean the wooden railing marking off the area around the judge's seat in a courtroom, where prisoners stood for arraignment and where a barrister stood to plead.
-In modern courtrooms, a railing may still be in place to enclose the space which is occupied by legal counsel as well as the criminal defendants and civil litigants who have business pending before the court.
+In modern courtrooms, a railing may still be in place to enclose the space which is occupied by legal counsel as well as the criminal defendants and civil litigants who are before the court.